 How do we learn?

 The nature of learning is still pretty unclear to me from my reading.
 It seems like there are a bunch of different mechanisms — synapses that have fired recently more readily fire again in the following seconds and minutes, synapses that have fired many times tend to increase their sensitivity, dopamine release (which is globally mediated) tends to reinforce neurons to do whatever they were just doing.
-I’m confused as to how to think about these mechanisms — is there a sharp difference between short-term and long-term memory?
+I’m confused as to how to think about these mechanisms — is there a sharp difference between short-term and lon-term memory?
 Is there a difference between short-term memory and “what you’re thinking about right now”?
-Is most learning distributed and reward-signal free, or is it top-down modulated as in machine learning?
+Is most learning distributed and reward-signal-free, or is it top-down modulated as in machine learning?
 What tasks even count as “learning” — I could believe there are many more than the typical testing suite I envision!
 I feel I’ve gotten a bit of flavor for some of these learning mechanisms, but not enough to have any real picture of learning in the brain.

 This set of questions seems particularly interesting where it intersects with our everyday human experience.
 For example: